nuuuwan/news_lk3_data/README.md

 ---

-### Pathum Nissanka smashes Sri Lanka’s first-ever double-century in ODI history
+### Pathum Nissanka smashes Sri Lanka’s first-ever double century in ODI history

 *2024-02-09 18:23:00* · [`adaderanalk`](https://www.adaderana.lk/news/97147/pathum-nissanka-smashes-sri-lankas-first-ever-double-century-in-odi-history) · `en`

-Sri Lanka’s top order batter Pathum Nissanka stroked the maiden double-century hit by a Sri Lankan cricketer in ODI format.
+Sri Lanka’s top order batter Pathum Nissanka on Friday (Feb.09) stroked the maiden double-century hit by a Sri Lankan cricketer in ODI format.

+Nissanka scored 210 off just 139 balls to register the first-ever individual double century for the Lions.

-The 25-year-old will go down in the ODI history as the 11th player to hit a double-century in international cricket.
+The 25-year-old will go down in the ODI history as the 12th player to hit a double-century in international cricket.

-Earlier, the star opener played a delightful knock against Afghanistan in the first ODI at the Pallekele International Cricket Stadium.
+A short while ago, the star opener played a delightful knock against Afghanistan in the first ODI at the Pallekele International Cricket Stadium.

-◼️
+Sri Lanka were 370/2 when Nissanka reached this historic milestone.

+Meanwhile, Nissanka also broke the record 189 runs scored by Sanath Jayasuriya against India in Sharjah in 2000, which remained the highest ODI score amassed by a Sri Lankan for over 20 years.

+This also re-writes the history as the highest number of runs scored by a Sri Lankan player at a home playground breaking the record.

+...

 [Data](articles/999f303e.json)